Scott Flinders: Cheltenham Town

 Flinders signed for League Two club Cheltenham Town on 31 August 2017.
 After a few months he agreed a new contract with the club that would keep him at Cheltenham until the summer of 2019.
 In May 2019 he signed another new contract which extended his stay until the summer of 2021.

 On 4 January 2020, he suffered a broken leg during a 3–0 home win over Oldham Athletic.
 After nine months on the sidelines, he returned to the team in an EFL Trophy group stage win over Plymouth Argyle in October 2020.

 On 6 May 2022, Flinders was released by Cheltenham Town after not being offered a further contract.

 Mansfield Town

 On 6 June 2022, Flinders agreed to join League Two side Mansfield Town on an initial one-year deal upon the expiration of his contract with Cheltenham Town.
 On 28 January 2023, Flinders impressed on his League debut in a 4–1 win against Doncaster Rovers.

 In May 2024, Flinders signed a new contract to keep him at the club for a further year.

 On 19 June 2025, the club announced he had left after failing to reach a new deal.

 International career

 Flinders made his debut for the England national under-20 team in a 3–0 win over South Korea on 6 June 2005.
 He finished his under-20 career with five caps, all earned in 2005.

+Coaching career

+In June 2025, Flinders joined Barnsley as the club's first-team goalkeeper coach.